laidav/ng-mix/README.md

 	export class AppComponent extends SampleOneMixin(SampleTwoMixin())
 	```

-- You can also import the `composeMixins` function
+- You can also use the `composeMixins` function from the library
 	```typescript
 	import { composeMixins } from 'ng-mix';